Ray-Young/ray-young.github.io/about.md

 * 3 years industrial experience in Software Design & Development.
   I have designed and built multi Ads Targeting evaluation pipelines like Behavior Targeting and contextual Targeting.
-Additionally , I technically led the rollout of the latest Ads impression compution system, which ingests and evaluates user activities across global Amazon retail network.
+Additionally, I technically led the rollout of the latest Amazon Ads impression compution system, which ingests and evaluates user activities across global Amazon retail network.